Infection Prevention and Control FAQs

 Coronavirus disease 2019 (COVID-19) is a new virus (not seen previously) that causes a respiratory illness that can spread from person to person.
 Want to learn more, see the Center for Disease Control and Prevention (CDC) poster titled What You Need to Know About Coronavirus Disease 2019 (COVID-19).

-Symptoms (e.g., fever over 100.4◦F, cough, shortness of breath, muscle aches or pain, runny nose) can appear in 2-14 days after exposure to an ill individual.
+Symptoms (e.g., fever over 100.4◦F, cough, shortness of breath, muscle or body aches or pain, runny nose, chills, difficulty breathing, fatigue, headache, new loos of taste or smell, sore throat, congestion, nausea or vomiting, diarrhea) can appear in 2-14 days after exposure to an ill individual.
 Regardless how mild (even if you believe you can push through and continue to work), if you develop these symptoms, contact your medical provider or use the CDC Coronavirus Self Checker to seek additional directions.
 Not every individual will be tested for COVID-19 and the diagnosis may be made after an assessment by a healthcare provider.
 The CDC webpage, What to do if You Are Sick, provides additional items you can do if you or family member becomes ill.

 - Anyone can become ill regardless of race, ethnicity, age, or gender

 - For most individuals, the risk of developing a serious illness is low